Develop a 14-day COVID-19 Self-Isolation Plan

 You must have access to a safe and clean place to stay during your self-isolation period.
 Although self-isolation in SFU campus residences is not possible, SFU has developed a program package designed to support students who are seeking assistance with accommodations and meals during self-isolation.

 To be eligible for the CARES program, you must be a registered SFU or FIC student, and be currently enrolled in classes.
 Package options are available that include accommodations (at a local hotel), and/or meals.
 The CARES program will provide you with a safe and supportive environment, meet necessary Public Health self-isolation guidelines, and will help you feel part of, and connected to our community.
-Please note that you must register for a CARES program package at least 10 days prior to travelling once your travel dates are finalized.
+Please note we ask that you register for a CARES program package at least 10 days prior to travelling once your travel dates are finalized.
 For more information, and to register for this option, please visit the CARES page.

 Students who would like to arrange accommodation on their own (and not participate in CARES) are encouraged to contact local hotels directly.
 Many hotels are offering specials for students quarantining, you can ask about special rates and protocols that might be in place.